stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Art.
 Art!
-Um, yeah.
-And just sort of, you know, mapped it all out.
-And I like what we've got but, hey, if we think of a better idea between now and then [__BEN:__ Yeah.] it will-- it will change.
+Yeah, and just sort of, you know, mapped it all out.
+And I like what we've got but, hey, if we think of a better idea between now and then [__BEN:__ Yeah.] it will change.

 #### BEN

 Oh, actually, one thing as well.
-Um, just to say, we *do* entirely rerecord episodes.
+Just to say, we *do* entirely rerecord episodes.

 #### TIM